QiGuan1920/scXDR2025/README.md

 ## Applications

-- **Cellular Response:**: scXDR enables the analysis of cellular responses to drugs at the single-cell level, revealing the heterogeneity and dynamic behavior of tumor cells.
+- **Cellular Response:** scXDR enables the analysis of cellular responses to drugs at the single-cell level, revealing the heterogeneity and dynamic behavior of tumor cells.

 - **Drug Screening**: The model can be used to screen and evaluate potential therapeutic compounds based on predicted single-cell drug responses.